andrecasal/javascript-naming-cheatsheet/README.md

 Naming things is hard.
 This sheet attempts to make it easier.

-Although these suggestions can be applied to any programming language, I will use JavaScript and React to illustrate them in practice.
+Although these suggestions can be applied to any programming language (except those that directly go against these conventions, like [Python](https://www.python.org/dev/peps/pep-0008/)), I will use JavaScript and React to illustrate them in practice.

 ## English language